higj/pimd-b/README.md

 * `normal_modes`: propagation of the normal modes of the ring polymers, using the symmetric Trotter expansion.
 Works exceptionally well for distinguishable particles; bosonic normal mode propagation is still in development

+The `thermostat` option allows one to specify the thermostat to be used during the simulation.
+Currently, five options are evailable:

+* `none`: No thermostat, performs an NVE simulation

+* `langevin`: A Langevin thermostat

+* `nose_hoover`: A single Nose-Hoover chain coupled to all the system

+* `nose_hoover_np`: A unique Nose-Hoover chain coupled to each one of the N particles in the system

+* `nose_hoover_np_dim`: A unique Nose-Hoover chain coupled to every degree of freedom of any of the N particles in the system

 In the `[output]` section, users can request the output of various quantities related to the state of the system (such as positions, velocities, etc.)
 The format for this section is `state_name = state_unit`.
 The key (`state_name`) must correspond to a name of a supported state.